trstlabs/intento/docs/docs/actions/from-connected-chain.md

 ## Setting up Automation

 In the previous step we showed how the action process looks like by submitting an AutoTX on Intento.
-You can do this with the [TriggerPortal](https://triggerportal.zone) interface, a TrustlessJS front-end integration or locally through the CLI.
+You can do this with the [TriggerPortal](https://triggerportal.zone) interface, a IntentoJS front-end integration or locally through the CLI.

 In addition, you can also submit an AutoTX from another chain using the [ICS20 standard](https://github.com/cosmos/ibc-go/blob/main/docs/apps/transfer/messages.md).